-In this doctoral level course, students will be introduced to the field of advanced cyber forensics.
-Students will have the opportunity to review various tools, techniques and steps needed for a successful forensic investigation.
+In this course, students will be introduced to the field of advanced cyber forensics.
+Students will review various tools, techniques, and steps needed for a successful forensic investigation.
 In addition, students will examine various legal regulations that impact the collection of data, the importance of federal rules of evidence, and the critical requirement of evidence admissibility in a court of law.

-CIS7004 - Fundamental of Systems Certification and Accreditation (Doctoral)
+CIS7004 - Foundations of Systems Certification and Accreditation (Doctoral)